friends-of-presta/security-advisories/_posts/2023-10-12-pireospay.md

 ## Description

-The method `PireosPayValidationModuleFrontController::postProcess()` has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.
+The method `PireosPayValidationModuleFrontController::postProcess()` have sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

 **WARNING** : This exploit is actively used to deploy a webskimmer to massively steal credit cards.